-3. Identify changes in customer satisfaction
+3. Identify changes in customer experience and loyalty

-Changes in NPS give you a far clearer view of which way your customer satisfaction is trending.
+Changes in NPS give you a far clearer view of which way your customer experience and loyalty is trending.
 For example, an increase in Promoters is a positive sign, whereas an increase in Passives or Detractors should be seen as a red flag.
 This allows you to use direct customer feedback to track the impact of changes that you make to your loyalty program.
 Changes in NPS can help you evaluate and optimise decisions quickly and efficiently, and with far more than your gut feeling to go on.

 1. Implementing a feedback loop

 Your loyalty members have already shared their data with you and they are expecting you to be in touch, so reach out to them and implement a feedback loop.
 Ask them to give you a score, but also take the opportunity to ask them some more in-depth questions.
 These are your most engaged customers, so not only will they be honest but they will also be willing to participate.
 However, if they are not, your loyalty program is a perfect vehicle to incentivise their responses with double points, free shipping or other reward.